 Market Value: The value something can sell for in its given marketplace.

-OTC: Over-the-counter is off-exchange trading where stock is bought and sold between individuals.
+OTC: Over-the-counter is off-exchange trading where a stock is bought and sold between individuals.

 Trading Halt: A temporary suspension of a stock’s trading often due to a large announcement or press release.